 Sunset Park is located along Lake Taneycomo, and features a newly paved and lighted 6/10 mile walking path.
 Exercise stations are placed along the path to increase your heart rate.
 A disc golf course can also be found in the interior of the walking path, giving an element of entertainment while walking.
 The Park is open from 6:00 am - 10:00 pm.

 Branson, MO 65616

 Stockstill Park features a popular walking path next to Roark Creek.
 The 1/2 mile asphalt walking path wraps around two softball fields, two picnic pavilions and a large children’s playground located in the park.
-An additional 1 mile path connects Stockstill Park past Skaggs Hospital to the Branson Landing Boulevard round-about.
-From the round-about, it is an easy walk to Branson Landing and the waterfront.
+An additional 1 mile path connects Stockstill Park past Cox Hospital to the Branson Landing Boulevard round-about.
+From the round-about, it is an easy walk to the Branson Landing and the waterfront.

 Roark Creek Trail